Registered Nurse Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for registered nurse roles in Washington DC?

 Most registered nurses sponsored in Washington DC come through the EB-3 immigrant visa category, which is the standard employment-based green card pathway for skilled workers.
-Some employers use the H-1B for advanced practice roles that meet specialty occupation requirements, though staff-level RN positions often do not qualify.
+Some employers use the H-1B visa for advanced practice roles that meet specialty occupation requirements, though staff-level RN positions often do not qualify.
 The EB-3 route typically involves PERM labor certification filed by the employer before the green card petition, and processing timelines vary by country of birth due to per-country visa backlogs.

 How to find registered nurse visa sponsorship jobs in Washington DC?